 mr. L.W.
 Lageweg (1951)

-Willem Lageweg (1951) was CEO of MVO Netherlands, a centre of excellence which encourages corporate social responsibility in entrepreneurs.
-In addition, besides holding a number of administrative, supervisory and advisory positions, including at the Louis Bolk Institute, Women on Wings, Close the Gap, and the Institute for Positive Health, he is a member of the Dutch Social and Economic Council’s Committee on International Corporate Social Responsibility.
+Willem Lageweg (1951) was CEO of MVO Netherlands, a centre of excellence which encourages corporate social responsibility among companies until July 2016.
+Now he holds a number of administrative, supervisory and advisory positions, including at the Louis Bolk Institute, SIB Kenya, Close the Gap, the Institute for Positive Health, Platform Integrity and Business Ethics and Green Deal Board.
 Prior to that he worked for Rabobank Netherlands where he held various positions such as spokesperson & Communications Director, Director of Cooperation and Project Director for Major Cities.
 He began his career at the National Cooperative Council for Agriculture and Horticulture.

 Willem Lageweg was first appointed in 2016 and his present term expires in 2020.
 He is of Dutch nationality and owns 179 Triodos Bank depository receipts.

 mr. M.E.
 Nawas (1964)

 Mike Nawas (1964) is co-founder of Bishopsfield Capital Partners Ltd (BCP), a financial consultancy based in London.
 He has been affiliated with Nyenrode Business University in The Netherlands as Associate Professor Financial Markets since 2011.
 Prior to that he worked at ABN AMRO Bank for twenty years in various positions, including from 2005 as group director worldwide responsible for helping clients access the credit markets via loans, bonds or structured finance.
 Since 2013 he has been Chair of the Academy for Liberal Arts, an organization focused on philosophical development and ethical involvement of experienced professionals in The Netherlands.